aave/aave-utilities/README.md

 The transaction methods package provides an sdk to interact with Aave Protocol contracts.
-See [ethers.js](#ethers.js) for instructions on installing setting up and ethers provider
+See [ethers.js](#ethers.js) for instructions on installing setting up an ethers provider

-Once initialized this sdk can be used to generate the transaction data needed to perform an action.
+Once initialized this sdk can be used to generate the transaction data needed to perform protocol interactions.
 If an approval is required, the method will return an array with two transactions, or single transaction if no approval is needed.

-## Submitting Transactions
+## Transactions Setup

 All transaction methods will return an array of transaction objects of this
 type: